Local rigidity of Julia sets: Abstract

 \section{Abstract}

-We find criteria ensuring that a local (holomorphic, real analytic, $C^1$) homeomorphism between the Julia sets of two given rational functions comes from an algebraic correspondence.
-For example, we show that if there is a local $C^1$-symmetry between the maximal entropy measures of two rational functions, then probably up to a complex conjugation, the two rational functions are dynamically related by an algebraic correspondence.
-The holomorphic case of our criterion will play an important role in the authors' upcoming proof of the Dynamical Andr\'e-Oort conjecture for curves.
+We find criteria ensuring that a local (holomorphic, real analytic, $C^1$) diffeomorphism between the Julia sets of two given rational maps comes from an algebraic correspondence.
+For example, we show that if there is a local $C^1$-symmetry between the maximal entropy measures of two rational maps, then probably up to a complex conjugation, the two rational maps are dynamically related by an algebraic correspondence.
+The holomorphic case of our criterion plays an important role in the authors' proof of the Dynamical Andr\'e-Oort conjecture for curves.